 BPharm, GradCertWiradjuriLangCult&Herit, GradCertIndigGov, MIndHlth, DHlthSc

 Associate Professor Faye McMillan is a Wiradjuri yinaa (woman) from Trangie, NSW.
-Faye is an inaugural Atlantic Fellow and was a founding member of Indigenous Allied Health Australia (IAHA) and was a board member of IAHA from 2009-2017 (and chairperson from 2010-2016) and works at Charles Sturt University (CSU) as the Director of the Djirruwang Program – Bachelor of Health Science (Mental Health).
-Faye holds a Doctor of Health Science, a Master of Indigenous Health Studies, Bachelor of Pharmacy and is Australia's first registered Aboriginal Pharmacist, Faye also holds a Graduate Certificates in Indigenous Governance from the University of Arizona (USA) and Wiradjuri Language Culture and Heritage.
+Faye is the 2019 NSW Aboriginal Woman of the Year and a Senior Atlantic Fellow (inaugural Atlantic Fellow for Social Equity) and was a founding member of Indigenous Allied Health Australia (IAHA) and was a board member of IAHA from 2009-2017 (and chairperson from 2010-2016) and works at Charles Sturt University (CSU) as the Director of the Djirruwang Program – Bachelor of Health Science (Mental Health).
+Faye holds a Doctor of Health Science, a Master of Indigenous Health Studies, Bachelor of Pharmacy and is Australia's first registered Aboriginal Pharmacist, Faye also holds a Graduate Certificates in Indigenous Governance from the University of Arizona (USA), Wiradjuri Language Culture and Heritage and Education (UoM).
 In 2017 Faye has been recognised in the Who's Who of Australian Women and in 2014 Faye was recognised in the Australian Financial Review and Westpac 100 women of influence.
 Her research interests are in Nation Building, Indigenous women in leadership roles; her Doctorate focused these two areas of research into her thesis as well as Mental Health.
 Faye is also the proud mother to Kye and Ethan, as well as a daughter, granddaughter, sister, aunt and friend, Faye seeks to use her own lived experiences to share with others with the hope that it could make a difference and to appreciate the transformative opportunities that education can provide.

 I have been an educator in Indigenous Health, as well as Nursing since 2003.
 I have worked as both the undergraduate and postgraduate coordinator of the Bachelor of Health Science (Indigenous Health) and the Master of Indigenous Health at the University of Wollongong for nearly a decade.
 As the discipline lead for the Bachelor of Health Science (Mental Health) and the Djirruwang Director since 2011, my teaching philosophy emphasises the validity and legitimacy of Indigenous knowledge, culture and practice from an Indigenous centred position where critical understandings of the 'new' formations of colonisation are developed to challenge the status quo by engaging in action in multiple sites using multiple strategies.